 “Okay, last one,” I racked my brain.
-“Maybe he does have a son but they’re estranged and the son came to claim what he believed to be his birthright: the farm or revenge!”
+“Maybe he does have a son but they’re estranged and the son came to claim what he believed to be his birthright.”

-“Not even close,” Ed laughed.
-“Not even close.
-It’s obvious; think about it.”
+“Not even close,” Ed looked out the window.
+“Think about it.”

 I was flummoxed, but moreover, I was intrigued by his self-assuredness in the matter.
 I had apparently missed a vital clue which was the clincher.
 Now watching him savour the moment without any smugness whatsoever I was proud of Ed.
-He’d seen more in his lifetime than I ever would: The Great Depression, WW2, the draft, rationing, The Cold War, Apollo 11 and now Coronavirus, yet I knew he felt utterly discarded by those who had come after him.
-What he’d already forgotten I’d never know; I had gained knowledge, whereas Ed’s generation had acquired wisdom.
+He’d seen more in his lifetime than I ever would: The Great Depression, WW2, the draft, rationing, The Cold War and a man on the moon, yet I knew he now felt utterly discarded by those who had come after him.
+What he’d already forgotten I’d never know; I had gained knowledge whereas Ed’s generation had acquired wisdom.

-“Give up?” he grinned, thumbing tobacco into his pipe.
+“Give up?” he asked, thumbing tobacco into his pipe.

 “I’m all out of ideas,” I conceded, happy to be sharing in his big moment.